Dennis Smith Jr.

 Smith was selected ninth overall in the 2017 NBA draft by the Dallas Mavericks.
 Smith spent two seasons in Dallas before being traded to the New York Knicks in January 2019.
 He was traded to the Detroit Pistons in February 2021 and later joined the Portland Trail Blazers as a free agent in September of the same year.
-He was waived by the Blazers in February 2022 after suffering a right elbow injury and signed with the Hornets in the 2022 offseason.
+He was waived by the Blazers in February 2022 after suffering a right elbow injury and signed with the Charlotte Hornets in the 2022 off-season.
+He signed with the Brooklyn Nets in July 2023.

 High school career

 Smith attended Trinity Christian School in Fayetteville, North Carolina.
 During his first year at Trinity Christian in 2013, Smith came off the bench on the varsity basketball team, where he averaged 9.2 points and 3.0 assist per game.
-On December 28, 2013, Smith scored 41 points in a 82–73 win over Homeschool Christian Youth Association and future NBA player Justin Jackson.
+On December 28, 2013, Smith scored 41 points in an 82–73 win over Homeschool Christian Youth Association and future NBA player Justin Jackson.
 As a sophomore, Smith and Trinity Christian defeated Greenfield by one point to win the 2014 NCISAA 1-A State Championship; Smith scored 21 points and was named MVP.
 During the season, Smith averaged, 17.6 points per game and 9.3 assists, 6.9 rebounds and 2.4 steals per game.
 After the conclusion of his sophomore season, Smith participated in the NBPA Top 100 Camp on June 19, 2014, at John Paul Jones Arena in Virginia.
 Smith also competed in the 2014 Adidas Nations.